Quantum Wigner molecules in moir\'{e} materials

-{\it Conclusions:\/} We show that the physics of quantum Wigner molecularization \cite{yann99,yann00,yann02.2,mikh02,yann03,szaf03,yann04,yann06.3,yann07, yang07,umri07,yang08,yann22,yann22.2}, which goes beyond the Hubbard physics, underlies that of TMD Moir\'{e} superlattices at integer fillings $\nu > 1$, an artificial 2D material fast developing into a promising experimental platform \cite{mak21,feld22}.
-Our analysis, using both FCI CDs and CPDs for the single Moir\'{e} QD, demonstrates that the anisotropy of the Moir\'{e} confinement imposes an immediately visible $C_3$ symmetry on the CDs, whilst the intrinsic polygonal-ring geometry of the WMs remains hidden and is revealed only using the CPDs.
+{\it Conclusions:\/} We show that the physics of quantum WMs \cite{yann99,yann00,yann02.2,mikh02,yann03,szaf03,yann04,yann06.3,yann07, yang07,umri07,yang08,yann22,yann22.2}, underlies at integer fillings $\nu > 1$ that of TMD moir\'{e} materials, which as artificial 2D materials are fast developing into a promising experimental platform \cite{mak21,feld22}, spawning the emergence of the new field of twistronics \cite{manz17,kaxi20,macd18,fu20,ange21}.
+Our analysis, using both FCI CDs and CPDs for the single M QD, demonstrates that the anisotropy of the moir\'{e} confinement imposes an immediately visible $C_3$ symmetry on the CDs, whilst the intrinsic polygonal-ring geometry of the WMs remains hidden and is revealed only using the CPDs.